 Sometimes students elect to take Independent Study classes to help fulfill elective requirements in the program.
 The number of Independent Study credits a candidate may count in the program as electives is limited to six.

 Program Accreditation

-The Doctor of Education in Leadership at Lewis & Clark is accredited by the National Council of Accreditation of Teacher Education (NCATE) and the Oregon Teacher Standards and Practices Commission (TSPC).
+The Doctor of Education in Leadership at Lewis & Clark is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Oregon Teacher Standards and Practices Commission (TSPC).

 Graduate School Policies and Procedures